JasperGrant/Chip-8-Emulator/README.md

 ![image](https://user-images.githubusercontent.com/72110751/232661244-623a275f-9902-448b-8c3c-888538b668ce.png)

-Used SDL2 for grapbhics (Hacker Green)
+Used SDL2 for graphics (Hacker Green)

 - All instructions are implemented
 - All instructions are tested using chip8-test-suite